miyaichi/Minimalisp/README.md

 ```

 Use the `-f` flag to evaluate any `.lisp` file; the bundled `hanoi.lisp` prints the sequence of moves for a 3-disk Tower of Hanoi run.

+### GC Demo Programs

+`gc-demo-programs.lisp` bundles several GC-focused workloads:
+- `demo-wave`: allocates lists and triggers `(gc)` to visualize allocation waves.
+- `demo-fragment`: builds varying-length ranges to fragment the heap.
+- `demo-generational`: mixes short-lived allocations with long-lived survivors.
+- `demo-tree`: constructs binary trees to stress recursive graph allocation.

+Load it via `./interpreter -f gc-demo-programs.lisp` (native) or paste the definitions into the WASM REPL, then invoke each demo to watch the heap canvas respond under different backends.

 ### WebAssembly